roybleas/bluesfest/README.md

 #### Configuration file for tables linked to festival

 Where tables are linked to festival.
-The upload task looks up festival.yml to identify the correct festival record to join to based on title and startdate.
+The upload task looks up based on title and startdate in festival.yml to identify the correct festival record to create a link.
 This file is created manually.

 * File: 	db/dbloadfiles/festival.yml